je-marco/Salifort-Motors-Employee-Retention/README.md

 ## Data Understanding

-The dataset contains 15,000 rows and 10 columns for the variables listed below.
+The [data](https://github.com/je-marco/Salifort-Motors-Employee-Retention/blob/35ba2a76da0e1d6cbd07b182b0cb9f98c27e8f27/HR_capstone_dataset.csv) came from a survey that was given by the HR department to a sample of employees.
+It contains 15,000 rows and 10 columns for the variables.
+The

 ## Modeling and Evaluation